-Table 3-8 URI rDNS lookup configuration variables ----------- ---
+Table 3-8 URI rDNS lookup configuration variables

 Keyword Description RDNS_URI_ENABLED Enables URI rDNS lookups.
 Must be defined as "yes" or "no" (the default).
 RDNS_URI_SCORE Specifies the score that should be applied to the messsage's overall score for each URI domain that does not have an rDNS entry.
 The default value is 5.0.
-RDNS_LOG_ENABLED Specifies whether or not rDNS lookup failures are logged to PMAS LOG:PMAS_RDNS.LOG. /pmas/log/pmas_rdns.log.
-A new log file is automatically created each day.
+RDNS_LOG_ENABLED Specifies whether or not rDNS lookup failures are logged to A new log file is automatically created each day.
 UDNS_NAMESERVER Specifies the IP address of the nameserver to use for DNS lookups UDNS_DEBUG Turns on debugging output for the uDNS routines

-Known hostnames or addresses that do not have rDNS entries defined can be listed in the configuration file PMAS_DATA:RDNS_EXCEPTIONS.TXT.
+Known hostnames or addresses that do not have rDNS entries defined can be listed in the configuration file /pmas/data/rdns\exceptions.txt.
 Each line should specify a hostname that should be excluded from rDNS URI checks.
-Wildcards '' and '?' are supported.
+Wildcards '\' and '?' are supported.

-Don't check MySpace .myspace.com
+Don't check MySpace \.myspace.com

-A template file with some known non-rDNS domains is provided as PMAS_DATA:RDNS_EXCEPTIONS.TEMPLATE.
+A template file with some known non-rDNS domains is provided as /pmas/data/rdns\exceptions.template.

-PreciseMail Anti-Spam Gateway Batch Jobs
+PreciseMail Anti-Spam Gateway cron Jobs

-This chapter describes the PreciseMail Anti-Spam Gateway AutoUpdate, Notify, Nightly, and Stats batch jobs.
+This chapter describes the PreciseMail Anti-Spam Gateway Notify and PreciseMail Anti-Spam Gateway Nightly cron jobs.